Announcement This scheme is due to launch in April 2026.

 Outcomes

-If the appeal is successful, and it is determined that the appellant should progress to Senior Lecturer, progression will be backdated as if the original application had been successful.
+If the appeal is successful, and if the Appeal Panel determines that the appellant should progress to Senior Lecturer, progression will be backdated as if the original application had been successful.

 If the appeal is unsuccessful i.e the panel outcome is upheld, feedback will be provided.
 This decision will conclude the appeals process.
 There is no further right to appeal or to raise a grievance concerning the process or outcome.